aitgcodes/litesoph-wiki/source/feature_and_implementations/workflow/laser_masking/laser_masking.rst

 **3.** To choose the masking parameters, see :ref:`masking`.

-**Note:** To target a particular frequency, absorption spectrum should be known.
+**Note:** To target a particular frequency, the absorption spectrum should be known.
 To compute spectrum, see :ref:`compute-spectrum`.

 **4.** Run the RT-TDDFT simulation.